ldss-project/hexarc/docs/developer-documentation/0-architecture/index.md

 `DeploymentGroupDSLContext` closes itself, deploying the configured services.

 The deployment of the services is delegated to a support class called `Deployment`.
-Its companion object provides methods for deploying services and obtaining their corresponding `Deployment`s, While, an instance of the `Deployment` class itself allows to undeploy the corresponding service.
+Its companion object provides methods for deploying services and obtaining their corresponding `Deployment`s, while an instance of the `Deployment` class itself allows to undeploy the corresponding service.

 In addition to the `DSLContext`s, another way the `VertxDSL` enriches its syntax is by means of _extensions_.